Student of Games: A unified learning algorithm for both perfect and imperfect information games: Materials and Methods

 \subsection{Search via Growing-Tree CFR}

-Growing-tree CFR (GT-CFR) is a new algorithm that runs a CFR variant on a public game tree that is incrementally grown over time.
+Growing-tree CFR (GT-CFR) is an algorithm that runs a CFR variant on a public game tree that is incrementally grown over time.
 GT-CFR starts with an initial tree, $\cL^0$, containing $\beta$ and all of its child public states.
-Then each iteration, t, of GT-CFR consists of two phases: \begin{enumerate} \item The \defword{regret update phase} (described in detail in subsection~\ref{sec:gtcfr-cfr}) runs several public tree CFR updates on the current tree $\cL^t$. \item The \defword{expansion phase} (described in detail in subsection~\ref{sec:gtcfr-expansion}) expands $\cL^t$ by adding new public states via simulation-based expansion trajectories, producing a new larger tree $\cL^{t+1}$. \end{enumerate}
+Then each iteration, $t$, of GT-CFR consists of two phases: \begin{enumerate} \item The \defword{regret update phase} runs several public tree CFR updates on the current tree $\cL^t$. \item The \defword{expansion phase} expands $\cL^t$ by adding new public states via simulation-based expansion trajectories, producing a new larger tree $\cL^{t+1}$. \end{enumerate}

 When reporting the results we use the notation $\pog(s, c)$ for \pog running GT-CFR with $s$ total expansion simulations, and $c$ expansion simulations per regret update phase, so the total number of GT-CFR iterations is then $\frac{s}{\lceil c \rceil}$.
-For example, $\pog(8000, 10)$ refers to 8000 expansion simulations at 10 expansions per regret update (800 GT-CFR iterations).
 The $c$ can be fractional, so \eg 0.1 indicates a new node every 10 regret update phases.
 Figure~\ref{fig:pog-search} depicts the whole GT-CFR cycle.
 We chose this specific notation to directly compare total expansion simulations, $s$, to AlphaZero.